 Filling out forms correctly and assembling a proper package of materials is critical.
 Based on Lockbox Rejection Data, USCIS rejects almost 10 percent of applications.
 Once applications are accepted processing, USCIS may also deny the case.
 In the most recent four quarters, USCIS has an average denial rate of over 18 percent for family-based I-485 applications according to DHS statistics.

 Most intending immigrants can apply for a green card on their own, but benefit from some extra help.
 That’s where CitizenPath comes in.
 Our affordable service makes the application process easier with step-by-step guidance.
 The attorney-designed software provides instant alerts when there’s a problem.
 In addition to a neatly prepared application that’s ready to sign, our customers get detailed filing instructions based on their answers.
 The customized filing instructions provide directions for supporting documents, how to assemble the package and where to mail it.
 Watch a video explainer or get started for free.

 Green Card Time Line

 Several factors affect the green card time line.
 For starters, the eligibility category (immediate relative or family preference) has a significant affect on the wait.
 As explained, a green card is always available to immediate relatives.
 However, family preference categories can wait a few months up to 20 years in some cases.

 For applicants that are able to adjust status within the United States, the I-485 time line can generally last from 8 to 14 months.
-In can take longer for certain cases.
+However, it can take longer for certain cases.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Adjustment of Status Application (Form I-485), Petition for Alien Relative (Form I-130), and several other USCIS immigration forms.